DavidKe410/Tunnel-Vision/README.md

 # Tunnel-Vision
-Rapid mapping and state estimation through a fixed-wing UAS in a GPS-denied and featureless environment.
+Rapid mapping and state estimation through a fixed-wing UAS in a GPS-denied and potentially featureless environment.

 Acronyms: